thegetty/quire-docs/content/documentation/install-uninstall.md

 ```
 4. Try reinstalling Quire.

-If, after running the  `sudo` command, the permission errors are not resolved, search our [Discussions Forum](https://github.com/thegetty/quire/discussions) to troubleshoot installation issues or post a new issue.
+If, after running the  `sudo` command, the permission errors are not resolved, search our [Discussions Forum](https://github.com/thegetty/quire/discussions) for further troubleshooting advice or to post a new discussion.

 ## Windows Installation